 - 1. Find a quiet and private location to observe and/or participate in the virtual hearing.
 This will limit interference and distractions. - 2.
 Ensure that there is a sufficient internet connection for your device.
-If your connection does not allow you to adequately participate in a virtual hearing, it may be acceptable for you to access the hearing via phone, depending on your role in the proceeding. - 3.
+If your connection does not allow you to adequately participate in a virtual hearing and subject to the Chambers' approval, it may be acceptable for you to access the hearing via phone, depending on your role in the proceeding. - 3.
 If possible, use a headset with a working microphone, rather than the in-built microphone and speakers on your device. - 4.
 Always mute your microphone when not addressing the Court. - 5.
-If audio feedback occurs while you are addressing the Court, turn the volume of your device down in the first instance.
+If audio feedback occurs while you are addressing the Court, turn the volume of your device down in the first instance and ensure that your device is not connected to an external speaker.
 If feedback continues to be heard and is interfering with the conduct of the hearing, you should attempt to access the hearing using a different device. - 6.
-Ensure all electronic materials are available to the Court: - a.
-For appellate and civil matters, ensure that you have complied with all directions given by the Court regarding the provision of all relevant materials to be relied on in electronic form. - b.
+Ensure all electronic materials are available to the Court: - For appellate and civil matters, ensure that you have complied with all directions a. given by the Court regarding the provision of all relevant materials to be relied on in electronic form. - b.
 In criminal matters, if documents have not already been provided beforehand, please ensure electronic copies of any documents are available and can be provided to the Court as and when they are needed.
 The Court should also be notified in advance of any requirements that may impact the hearing (e.g. videos, physical exhibits, specialised software).